Can You Stain MDF? (Staining Methods & Step-by-Step Guide)

 What is Medium-Density Fiberboard or MDF?

-Medium Density Fiberboard (MDF) is simply a beautifully reprocessed wood product.
+Medium Density Fiberboard (MDF) is a beautifully reprocessed wood product.
 It is a type of wood comprised of microscopic wood fibers, often generated from recycled materials such as sanding dust, sawdust, and adhesives.

 Under high pressure, the contents are compressed between two massive metal plates to form flat boards of varying thicknesses.